Crypto-TII/TLS1.3/rust/readme.md

 (at the same time it is possible to change other configuration options, for example to provide more debug information)

-Now run the server and client again.
+Now run the server and client again (remove any old tickets first).
 This time the client responds to the certificate request and authenticates using its own built-in certificate.

-Set CERTIFICATE\-REQUEST back to false and run the server again.
+Set CERTIFICATE\_REQUEST back to false and run the server again.
 Now open a new window and enter

 	openssl s_client -tls1_3 -sess_out ticket.pem -host localhost